4 Signs of gaslighting in relationships – hello, it’s coming from you!

 Seriously, though, who wants to be told or admit to exuding less-than-ideal or unhealthy qualities?
 Literally no one.
 In fact, most are probably going to deny it or shift the blame table.
 We live in a society these days where correction (someone holding you accountable) is a direct attack or insult to our “character”.

 Here’s the tea: assuming self-responsibility does not mean you are the be all, end all *problem*.
-Yet we can barely fathom being told by our partner that we’ve hurt them, let alone that we’ve wronged them.
+Yet we can barely fathom being told by our partner that we’ve hurt them, let alone that we’re in the wrong.
 I mean how dare they point out our personally accepted (and, frankly, celebrated) imperfections.

 On top of it all, we’re so quick to gaslight the literal pain experienced in relationships.
 Because when that pain is being experienced and expressed by your partner, what seems to be the most common response(s)?